UMWEDU/umw-admissions-sync/_pages/language-placement-exams.md

 <strong>You should only take a placement exam for a language that you have previously studied in high school.</strong> If you plan to start with a new language that you have never studied, do not take a placement exam.
 You should register for the 101 course in that language.

 <strong>It is important to do well on this exam. </strong>Students who start at the lowest level will be taking 12 credits total to complete language requirement.
 Testing into a higher level of language means more room for major or minor courses, or proceeding more quickly to advanced language studies.
-Students can prepare for the exam by reviewing previous language study, and by taking the Avant <a href="http://technology.umw.edu/helpdesk/language-placement-exam-support/">practice exam</a>.
+Students can prepare for the exam by reviewing previous language study, and by taking the Avant practice exam.

 By taking this test you are bound by the <strong>University of Mary Washington Honor Code.</strong> This means, that you are on your honor to take the placement test by yourself using no assistance during the test.
 You will not use any reference materials, nor will you have another person help you.
 Likewise, you are not to download, print out, or in any way save this test.